Smalley2001/Tout_le_Monde/README.md

 * Create event recommendation system that contacts users near event locations and recommends that the user signs up for the event
 * Implement Google Places SDK to enable location autocomplete and display location details such as Email and Phone Number
 * Create sliding images for UI customizations
+* Allow user to enter a photo from the gallery and set the photo to represent the Event.
 * Include form validation library to ensure valid inputs for registration page and create an event page
 * Display the number of people who signed up for an event and update the number when a new person signs up or when a person cancels their sign up
 * User can sign in using Google Sign-in SDK or Facebook SDK